SamAllen06/lake_temp_work/documentation/lake_temperature_mapper/src/analysis/sample_group_analyzer.md

 ## Functionality
 A subclass of SampleGroupAnalyzer will receive the [SampleGroup](../sampling/sample_group.md) itself as well as the test data, in the form of a [Table](../util/table.md).
-The table will use the output variable names as keys and the base layer of the table is the reference data.
+The table uses the output variable names as keys and the fisrt layer of the table is the reference data.